If Meat and Dairy Weren’t So Fragile, They’d Compete—Not Censor

 And of course, there’s the U.S. dairy industry, which has spent decades seeking to ban the use of terms like milk, butter, and yogurt for products not made from cow’s milk.

-While France’s labeling ban was overturned in 2025 and similar efforts at the federal level in the U.S. have stalled, states like Missouri, Texas, and Arkansas have passed their own restrictive labeling laws—many of which are now being challenged in court.
-Around the world, attempts to censor plant-based labels continue to gain traction.
+While France’s labeling ban was overturned in 2025 and similar efforts at the federal level in the U.S. were stopped, states like Missouri, Texas, and Arkansas have passed their own restrictive labeling laws — many of which are now being challenged in court.

 The push to ban terms like “meat” and “milk” from plant-based packaging only underscores how threatened industries and governments feel by the growing success of these non-animal alternatives.
 Instead of adapting to changing consumer demand, they’re trying to suppress it.
-(Spoiler: it won’t work.)

 Words Change.
-Eating Habits Do Too.
+Eating Habits Do, Too.

 Words evolve.
 Meanings shift.
 Context matters.
 And consumers aren’t stupid.
 They know exactly what they’re buying—and they’re often choosing plant-based precisely because it’s animal-free.
 No one is confused by a “veggie burger,” and no one is being duped when they buy almond milk or cashew cheese.